solanca/rust-trade/README.md

 1. records some signals from trading view and puts them in influxdb.
 2. sets up an internal API for a react front end (badly).
 3. serves html and txt to the front end and does some other stuff
-4. has a few tests of the barter-rs system in the bin folder, these were corrupted in a moment of luser fail and temporarily dead.
+4. has a few tests of the barter-rs system in the bin folder, these were corrupted in a moment of l-user fail and temporarily dead.

 it uses two servers for external and internal, dont ask me why. the internal communication is not encrypted.